Our Most Comprehensive

 Do You Choose a Great

-We are proud to offer MT School of Canada as an excellent source of Medical Transcription and Editing training.
+We are proud to offer MT School of Canada as an excellent source of Medical Transcription training with Medical Editing training.
 While putting this program together we received feedback from many different working medical transcriptionists, editors, MTSOs (medical transcription service owners), health professionals, and other medical professionals.
-The result is a program second to none.
+The result is a program we believe is second to none.
 This means you receive the most comprehensive and technologically advanced training that's available in the industry today.
 Click here for a personal letter from our founder.

 Our goal at MT School of Canada is to create an interactive and fun learning experience by using highly advanced, interactive teaching methods.
 At the same time we strive to have more quality course content and transcription practice than any other school available.
 Employers, graduates, and students tell us we've more than met our goals in both these areas.
-Employers tell us our job placement program would not be 100% if our program were not top quality!
+Our job placement program would not be 100% if our program were not top quality!

 Please make sure you view our course demo so you can get a feel for how interactive and comprehensive, yet fun, learning with an interactive course can be.
 Be sure to request our free e- book.
 Lastly, try our typing test and be sure to give us a call if you have any questions.

 Again, thank you for visiting our school and we wish you every success in pursuing your career goals and financial dreams.
 Please let us know if you have any questions or comments regarding any of our courses, and I look forward to adding you to our list of satisfied students!